How2Rev/How2rev.github.io/index.md

 If you have questions or difficulties, you can ask for help on the Discord server: https://discord.gg/t6DDyUxA4H

-> Note: This website does not host lessons.
-All lessons are external resources.
+> Note: This website host self created lessons and external lessons, as well for challenge.
 My goal is to gather all the best resources for understanding concepts and mastering them.
-Only self-created challenges and past CTF event binaries are hosted.

 # Disclaimer & Information